-A Fine Old Amulet Mask Coastal Sepik Area East Sepik Province Papua New Guinea
+A Fine Old New Guinea Amulet Mask Coastal Sepik Area East Sepik Province Papua New Guinea

 A Fine Old Amulet Mask from the Coastal Sepik Area in the East Sepik Province of Papua New Guinea, it was collected by a geologist in 1967.